For financial or in-kind sponsorship opportunities, please reach out to CAPE.

 Watch “Full Service” on Omeleto on YouTube.

-JANET YANG is an Emmy Award and Golden Globe-winning Hollywood producer and currently the President of the Academy of Motion Picture Arts and Sciences.
+JANET YANG is an Emmy and Golden Globe-winning Hollywood producer and the President of the Academy of Motion Picture Arts and Sciences.

 Most recently, Yang was named one of the “50 Most Powerful Women in Hollywood” by the Hollywood Reporter, Variety's Power of Women 2023, and was featured on the Forbes 2024 “50 over 50” List.